zaterdag 6 oktober 2012

 Das blonde Kätchen (La Piccinina)

-In October 1940 the Schuricke-Terzett recorded a new version of the song on the Grammophon-label:
+On September 24, 1940 the Schuricke-Terzett recorded a new version of the song on the Grammophon-label:

 Grammophon 11525 (Matrix 9067 1/2 GR9)